spotinst/help/src/docs/spot-pc/README.md

 ## Components and services

-- Fully managed & secured desktop as a service
+- Fully managed & secured Desktop-as-a-Service (DaaS)
-- A service that configured not customized
+- A service that is configured, not customized
-- Multi-tenant customer support for MSP's
+- Cross-tenant customer support for MSPs
 - Continuously optimized for price & performance
 - Tools for application migration & application management
-- Windows 10 Image Management Tools & update rules
+- Windows 10/11 image management Tools & update rules
 - Virtual Desktop application customization scripts
 - RESTful API integrations with PSA

 <img src="/spot-pc/_media/spot-pc-01.png" />

 ## Resource Allocation
-Spot PC session hosts are built by Spot automation to maximize availability and performance for end users while minimizing unnecessary costs.
+Spot PC session hosts are built in Azure using Spot automation to maximize availability and performance for end users while minimizing unnecessary costs.

 ### Pooled User Session Hosts
 Pooled users share a host with up to 9 other pooled users (10 total).
 Spot PC will build and configure one host for every 10 licensed Spot PC Pooled users (rounding up).
 These machines will be maintained in an offline state when not needed and brought online to support real-time workloads.
 Host machines typically take 2 minutes to come online and be ready for new user sessions.